chef/chef-web-docs/chef_master/source/config_rb_solo.rst

    A 3rd-party formatter.
 (See `nyan-cat <https://github.com/andreacampi/nyan-cat-chef-formatter>`_ for an example of a 3rd-party formatter.)
 Each formatter requires its own entry.

 ``checksum_path``
    The location in which checksum files are stored.
 These are used to validate individual cookbook files, such as recipes.
-The checksum itself is stored in the Chef server database and is then compared to a file in the checksum path that has a filename identical to the checksum.
+The checksum itself is stored in the Chef Infra Server database and is then compared to a file in the checksum path that has a filename identical to the checksum.

 ``cookbook_path``
-   The sub-directory for cookbooks on the chef-client.
+   The sub-directory for cookbooks on the Chef Infra Client.
 This value can be a string or an array of file system locations, processed in the specified order.
 The last cookbook is considered to override local modifications.

 ``data_bag_path``
    The location from which a data bag is loaded.
 Default value: ``/var/chef/data_bags``.